jarzab3/keychain_utils/README.md

 ## This utils help to save websites passwords from csv or any other format to Keychain.

-### Additionally, help to read passwords from Keychain using python or command line tool
+### Additionally, help to save passwords to Keychain using python or command line tool

 ## Manual